prof. MgA. Jan Burian, General Director of the National Theatre

 In May 1995 he was appointed General Director of the J. K. Tyl Theatre in Plzeň, where he created productions encompassing a wide range of genres, from grand classical plays (Shakespeare, Lorca, Miller, O’Neill) to contemporary Czech and international drama.
 He also staged several operas (Rusalka, Carmen, The Lantern, Il trovatore, Jenufa).
 During his tenure in Plzeň, he prepared world premieres of two Pavel Kohout plays – The Zeros and Arthur’s Bolero.
 Subsequently, in 2002, upon the invitation of Oleg Tabakov, Artistic Director of the Moscow Art Theatre (MKHAT), he prepared The Zeros and in so doing became the first Czech stage director to have worked for this world-renowned theatre.

 Since 1990 he has taught stage direction at the Theatre Faculty of the Academy of Performing Arts in Prague, since 1992 he has been the head of the drama department.
-In 2004 he was appointed senior lecturer.
+In 2015 he was appointed professor.

-Jan Burian is the director of the Theatre International Festival, the most significant event of its kind in the Czech Republic, and Vice-President of the Czech Centre of the ITI/UNESCO.
-As Chairman of the Association of Professional Theatres of the Czech Republic and Vice-President of the Union of Employer Associations, he represents Czech professional theatre at negotiations at both the national and European level.
+Jan Burian is the director of the Theatre International Festival, the most significant event of its kind in the Czech Republic.
+He was the Vice-President of the Czech Centre of the ITI/UNESCO and Vice-President of the Union of Employer Associations.
+He is a member of the Board of Opera Europa.
+As Chairman of the Association of Professional Theatres of the Czech Republic and, he represents Czech professional theatre at negotiations at both the national and European level.
 His managerial work has been praised within the Czech and international context.
 Jan Burian also played a major role in getting a new theatre constructed in Plzeň.